gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 GROUP BY year, month, flight_delays
 ```

 ## Provide result as permanent table

+So far we have only worked with temporary views, which are only visible while the Spark session is active and will be removed as soon as it is closed.

+But we can also create permanent tables which will survive a Spark session.
+First we have to create a database

 ```sql
 %sql
 CREATE DATABASE IF NOT EXISTS flight_db;
 ```

+and then we create the table within that database

 ```sql
 %sql